 Many Bible students scratch their heads over the timing of Christ's crucifixion, believing that it should have coincided with the Passover events in Exodus 12.
 David Grabbe explains that the timing of our Savior's death reaches even further back, into the . . .

 Jesus Christ's exorcism of the daughter of a woman from the region of Tyre and Sidon was more than just another astounding miracle.
 It also brings out the surprising depth of the woman's faith in Him.
 Martin Collins expounds on this faithful Gentile's pers. . .

-The healing of the centurion's servant is significant in that it is one of only two miracles that Jesus did for Gentiles, and He is especially taken with the Roman officer's faith.
-Martin Collins shows that, along with his faith, the centurion also shows great compassion and humility, so rare even among Israelites.
+The healing of the centurion's servant is one of only two miracles that Jesus did for Gentiles, and He is especially taken with the Roman officer's faith.

 The story of Ebed-Melech goes far beyond a historical vignette.
 Concluding his series, Charles Whitaker shows how the story is an allegory of God's grace to the Gentiles.